Sakuya4/Research-Thinking-Agent/README.md

 ---

-## Accomplishments That I'm Proud Of
+## Accomplishments That We Proud Of

 - Designing an AI agent that focuses on **research thinking**, not just information retrieval
 - Creating a reusable, structured reasoning pipeline instead of a single-pass response